 There is a certain unspoken moral and ethical code governing the sacred act of selling one’s stuff.
 Contrary to popular belief, a garage sale is not an-anything-goes, no-etiquette-needed free-for-all.
 As in any social situation, there are certain things you do or don’t do in order to be polite.

 Here are a few faux pas that could be easily avoided by the simple practice of good garage sale etiquette.

 Being an “Early Bird” -

 If the ad says the sale starts at 7 am, don’t show up at 6 am or don’t drive by the night before in hopes of beating the other shoppers to the bargains.
 Garage sale shoppers who peer in garage windows with flashlights or knock on doors at 6:30 am give the rest of us shoppers a bad name.

 Not Respecting the Seller’s Property -

-Walking unnecessarily through the yard, stepping in flowerbeds, and blocking neighbors’ driveways are definitely no-no’s.
+Walking unnecessarily through the yard, stepping in flowerbeds, and blocking neighbors’ driveways or mail boxes are definitely no-no’s.
 If children accompany you, see to it that they respect the seller’s property as well.

 Carrying Only Large Bills -

 While it is the seller’s responsibility to have adequate change, producing a $20 bill for a 25¢ purchase is extremely inconsiderate.
 Save small bills and change throughout the week for your Saturday garage sale trip.

 Loud or Obnoxious Behavior -